Bigg Boss: Expansion

 The show's acceptance and success among the Indian audience paved way for its expansion into other Indian languages.
 After the sixth season wrapped in 2013, Kannada and Bengali adaptations were created by Endemol through ETV Network.
 Sudeep hosted the Kannada version, and Mithun Chakraborty and Jeet hosted the Bengali version.
 While the Kannada version continued with new seasons annually, similar to Hindi, the Bengali version completed only two seasons in six years and did not turn out to be as successful.

 In 2017, upon completion of ten seasons in Hindi, four seasons in Kannada and two seasons in Bengali, Endemol Shine India extended its presence in South India by creating Tamil and Telugu versions of the show with Star India.
-The Tamil version was hosted by Kamal Haasan, while the Telugu version started with Jr NTR as the host, and later for the second season Nani became the host.
+The Tamil version was hosted by Kamal Haasan, for the first seven seasons and then from Season 8 onwards, Vijay Sethupathi became the host.
+The while the Telugu version started with Jr NTR as the host, and later for the second season Nani became the host.
 From the third season onwards Nagarjuna became the host.
 In 2018, the show was adapted into Marathi under Viacom 18 and hosted by Mahesh Manjrekar later from fifth season Riteish Deshmukh hosted show.
 The next language adaptation was Malayalam, which was produced by Star India and hosted by Mohanlal.
 In 2021, another version was adopted called Bigg Boss OTT.
 Its episodes were shown on Voot later on JioCinema and hosted by Karan Johar, Salman Khan, Anil Kapoor.

+In July 2026, JioStar announced that they will air 6 different versions of the show simultaneously starting from September 2026 including the eighth season of the Malayalam version, tenth season of Telugu and Tamil versions, thirteenth season of the Kannada version, and the twentieth season of the Hindi version while they will expand the franchise with the revival of the Bangla version.